 Josie Huang Immigration and Emerging Communities Reporter

 Josie Huang is an Immigration and Emerging Communities Reporter for KPCC.
-Prior to that, she produced and reported for the station's Take Two show.
+Prior to that, she produced and reported for the station's Take Two and The Madeleine Brand Show.

 Huang grew up in Maryland and Taiwan and went to Dartmouth College in New Hampshire.
 She's happy to be near relatives, great cuisine and stand-up comedy venues.

 The Pacific Islander experience diverges from the Asian-American one when it comes to issues such as education and health